Innovative sustainable fabrics improving outdoor gear

 True change

-Within the last five years or so, a few select companies have been exploring ways to overhaul outdoor gear in a way that is far less harmful to the planet yet without compromising performance.
+Within the last few years, a few select companies have been exploring ways to overhaul outdoor gear in a way that is far less harmful to the planet yet without compromising performance.
 And it is a few of these efforts that we want to draw your attention to here.

 Synthetic materials used for outdoor gear are seen as being the least eco-friendly because they're not ‘natural’ and aren’t biodegradable.
 However, they are so ubiquitous in the outdoor industry that they need to be substantially adapted to be sustainable, rather than being ditched entirely.